Visiting Alcatraz and want to enjoy a pleasant hike? I recommend the Agave Trail!

 The gulls will continue to be your companions almost everywhere on Alcatraz, adding to the eerie atmosphere of the notorious prison as they perch on just about every structure.
 Their favorite place tends to be the lighthouse, though, or just beneath it, which is where they nest.

-the Alcatraz Rose Garden.
+Near the dock, you might get a glimpse of great blue herons nesting in Alcatraz’s biggest eucalyptus tree, which sits above the Alcatraz Rose Garden.
 The great blue herons are one of The Rock’s many avian success stories, growing from only a handful of active nests before 2016 to over a dozen today.

 Nearby, you may be able to spot a black-crowned night-heron (which, if you haven’t seen one, is just as spooky looking as it sounds) on the heavily overgrown wall above the amphitheater.
 These birds, as well as their close cousin the snowy egret, were hunted almost to extinction in the early 1900s.